reactjs/react.dev/content/docs/testing-recipes.md

 });
 ```

-It's typically better to make more specific assertions than to use snapshots (or at least ensure that the snapshot is small) because these kinds of tests include implementation details meaning they break easily and teams can get desensitized to snapshot breakages.
+It's typically better to make more specific assertions than to use snapshots.
+These kinds of tests include implementation details so they break easily, and teams can get desensitized to snapshot breakages.
+Selectively [mocking some child components](#mocking-modules) can help reduce the size of snapshots and keep them readable for the code review.

 ### Multiple renderers {#multiple-renderers}